 Synthetic urea refers to the urea that is produced artificially as distinguished from biosynthetic or natural urea.
 It is an industrial product which has found many applications but primarily as nitrogen fertilizer.
-Also described as a synthetic or chemical fertilizer, it is manufactured following an industrial process independent of living organisms.
+Also described as a synthetic or chemical fertilizer, it is an organic compound that is manufactured following an industrial process independent of living organisms.

 Natural and manufactured urea have the same chemical formula CO(NH2)2.
 However, natural urea is produced by living organisms, specifically humans, other mammals and other ureotelic organisms (excretes most nitrogen as urea; Mathews and Van Holde 1990) and subsequently excreted mostly in the urine.
 Pure urea was isolated from urine many years ago.

 The discovery of natural urea preceded that of synthetic urea but the who and when seem not clearly established.
 The French chemist Hilaire Marin Rouelle (1718-1779) is commonly cited as the one who discovered urea.
 Accordingly, he isolated those colorless, odorless, crystalline substance in 1773 by boiling urine (Myers 2007).
 In 1797, French chemists Antoine François de Fourcroy (1755-1809) and Louis Nicolas Vauquelin (1763-1829) named the substance “urea” (Richet 1988).

 Dutch physician-chemist Hermann Boerhaave (1668–1738) seems to have

 described urea much earlier.
 According to Rosenfeld (2003), even before 1727 Boerhaave already obtained a

 crystalline residue from urine by heating, filtering, washing, and evaporating.

 He called it “the native salt of urine.”
 He noted that it differed from the sea

 salt (sodium chloride) which is also present in urine.

 Further, according to the same author, Rouelle’s extract was impure and that it